Dayda1us/DeployMe/README.md

 <!-- About this Project -->
 ## About this Project
-This script was created for the purpose to reduce the workload of manually deploying refurbished computers.
+This script was created for the purpose to reduce the workload of having to manually deploy refurbished computers.
 3R Technology deploys around 30 to 50 refurbished computers a day and the process of deployments were all done by having a user interact with each computers.
 The script automatically retrieves the updates from Microsoft, and stable hardware drivers automatically inserts a Windows Refurbish product key via Deploykey, thus significantly reduces the amount of man hours having to deploy if it were to be done by hand.

 <!-- Features -->
 ## Features